Answering your questions on the Staub cast iron cocotte.

 |For me the Staub round cocotte is the most useable shape |

-You can use a round cocotte on the stove top and well as the oven.
+You can use a round cocotte on the stovetop and in the oven.

-(11.2in) so the cocottes fit nicely ontop of your stovetop.
+So the cocottes fit nicely on top of your stovetop.

-Therefore you can use a round cocottes just like you would a
+Therefore you can use round cocottes just like you would a regular pot.

 |Staub Oval |

-If your are looking for a roaster then this is the cocotte you need.
+If you are looking for a roaster, then this is the cocotte you need.

 Staub cocotte is a timeless piece of cookware to add to your kitchen.
-Also, Staub cocottes are perfect as a gift to a loved one for a special occasion such as a wedding or a housewarming.
-A Staub cast iron cocotte is a piece of cookware that will last for many years.
-Enjoy the benefits of every day as you share delicious and nutritious food with your family.
+Also, Staub cocottes are perfect as a gift to a loved one for a special occasion.
+Such as a wedding or a housewarming.
+Because you know the oven will be well-loved and treasured.
+And it will last a long time.